flagstaff

 Language:

-Flagstaff, Arizona, is predominantly an English-speaking city due to its location in the United States.
-However, due to its proximity to several Native American reservations, Navajo is also commonly spoken.
-Spanish is another language often heard in Flagstaff, reflecting the city's Hispanic and Latino population.
-Other languages spoken include various Asian and European languages, reflecting the city's diverse immigrant population.
+In Flagstaff, Arizona, the most commonly spoken language is English, due to its location within the United States.
+However, given its close proximity to the Navajo Nation, a significant number of residents also speak Navajo.
+Spanish is another language frequently spoken in Flagstaff, reflecting the city's Hispanic and Latino population.